The Spheroidal Bulge of the Milky Way: Chemodynamically Distinct from the Inner-Thick Disc and Bar

-For the \citetalias{rvs_cnn_2023} sample, the distances and extinctions, and stellar ages for a subset of main-sequence turnoff (MSTO) and sub-giant (SGB) stars, have also been computed using the {\tt StarHorse} code.
-This catalog has been previously used to study description of the \alphafe\, bimodality from inner to outer disc of MW in \citetalias{rvs_cnn_2023}, the distribution of super-metal-rich stars in solar Neighbourhood and hints on the formation epoch of the Galactic bar in \citet{Nepal2024_bar} and the MW's early disc history in \citet{Nepal2024_disc}.
-We refer the readers to these papers for a detailed validation and description of the catalog.
-The final catalogue with {\tt StarHorse} products for the \citetalias{rvs_cnn_2023} sample will be published in Nepal et al. (in preparation).
+For the \citetalias{rvs_cnn_2023} sample, the distances, extinctions, and stellar ages for a subset of main-sequence turnoff (MSTO) and sub-giant (SGB) stars have also been computed using the {\tt StarHorse} code.
+This catalogue has been previously used to study the description of the \alphafe\, bimodality from the inner to the outer disc of the MW (\citetalias{rvs_cnn_2023}), the distribution of SMR stars in the Solar neighbourhood, hints on the formation epoch of the Galactic bar (\citet{Nepal2024_bar}), and the MW's early disc history (\citet{Nepal2024_disc}).
+We refer to these papers for a detailed validation and description of the catalogue.
+The final catalogue with {\tt StarHorse} products for the \citetalias{rvs_cnn_2023} sample will be published in Nepal et al. (in prep.).